TimourX/SophosQuest/README.md

 ## Features

 ### Earth Crystal:
-- The earth crystal is a new gem that can be used as an abrasive for weapons and tools;
+- The earth crystal is a new gem that can be used as an abrasive for weapons and tools, when crafted into an abrasive block;

 - You can make solid tools out of it, but not very effective ones.
 Stronger but less effective than stone;